Danny Gosset

-Daniel Sion "Danny" Gosset (born 30 September 1994) is a Welsh footballer who plays for Caernarfon Town.
+Daniel Sion "Danny" Gosset (born 30 September 1994) is a Welsh footballer who plays for Cymru Premier club Caernarfon Town.
 He began his career with Oldham Athletic and has made appearances in the Football League before his release.

 Club career

 Oldham Athletic

 Gosset made his professional debut for Oldham Athletic on 23 April 2013, as a second-half substitute, in aOne match against Shrewsbury Town at New Meadow.
 Gosset went on to make his full debut for the club a few days later with a promising performance in midfield in a match against Leyton Orient at Brisbane Road.
 Johnson praised the influence of Gosset: "I thought he was fantastic," said Johnson.
 "He is a lad who has come from nowhere, really, and impressed me in training.
 It was a good-tempo, proper game and he was a real positive."

 On 29 August, Gosset was sent out on a months loan to Stockport County.
 Gosset made his first appearance for Stockport County, starting for County in a 3-1 win against Gainsborough Trinity and producing a fantastic performance in the centre of midfield.

 On 1 November, after promising performances for the club, Gosset's loan was extended for a further month until the end of November.

 Gosset's loan ended at Stockport County at the end of November, Gosset was a first team regular during his loan spell and produced excellent performances, he returned to the Latics upon completion of his loan, featuring in 15 games during his three - month loan with The Hatters.

 Gosset was released at the end of the 2013–14 season, after failing to break into the first-team picture.